virtualio/EarthquakeMap/README.md

 - reading json/csv files and parse it.

 - data mining from online source of earth quake.

+- fetching online earthquake data and plot it live.

 - introduced to map providers such as google/microsoft.